{{org_field_logo}}

 This policy applies to: All staff, including care workers, managers, and office personnel.
 Service users receiving care and their families or representatives.
 Visitors, healthcare professionals, and external contractors interacting with service users.

-3. Principles of COVID-19 Management
+3. Principles of COVID-19 and Acute Respiratory Infection Management

 3.1 Infection Prevention and Control (IPC) Measures